 Weekend in NYC with Kids As we plan a trip to NYC in a couple of weeks to celebrate my daughter’s 9th birthday, I’m thinking back to our last family weekend in NYC almost two years ago.
 There is so much to do and see in NYC that every family will do it differently depending on their interests and ages.
 But maybe our adventures will give you some ideas for your own trip.
 For this trip, we used Hotwire.com and requested a room with two beds in the Flatiron/Grammercy district with a four star or higher rating.
 Summer is a good time to take a weekend in NYC because most everyone is headed OUT of the city, not into it.
 So, we ended up with a great deal at the Roger Hotel on Madison and 32nd Street.
 After a Friday night drive into the city, it was nice to check in on Foursquare and unlock a special for a free drink at the hotel bar.
 The next morning, we had a great breakfast over at Guy & Gallard on Park Avenue South then took the subway (always fun for kids!) up to the Metropolitan Museum of Art.
 The subway is fun, but a little loud!
 Since this was her first time to the Met, Hannah set the priority on what we would see first.
 Of course it is easy to spend a whole day there, but we had a full day planned so we had to pick just a few galleries.
 Of course, after reading the Kane Chronicles she just had to see the Egyptian gallery.
 Bringing the Kane Chronicles to life After a couple of hours, it was time to move on.
 First we hit the museum store and got a copy of “From the Mixed Up Files of Mrs. Basil E. Frankweiler,” by E.L.
 Konigsburg (one of my favorite kid’s books, set in the Met) and another Foursquare checkin scored us a free reusable tote bag (which we still use for piano books.)
 We then took a stroll through Central Park past the Alice Wonderland statue, the Bethesda Fountain, Boathouse, and carousel on our way over to the West side.
 I was on the hunt (using the Eat St app) for the Rickshaw Dumpling food truck but it wasn’t where expected.
 Luckily, later we stopped by the location on 23rd St for the chocolate soup dumpling.
 This ball of chocolatey goodness is impossible to eat without liquid chocolate exploding everywhere!
 I’m so bummed that Rickshaw has since closed!
 Chocolate soup dumpling from Rickshaw Dumpling Bar The next stop on our whirlwind tour was a matinee show of The Lion King.
 I really expected to be underwhelmed by this show but instead I was blown away.
 A complete visual and musical delight.
 For dinner we headed out to Long Island to meet my in-laws for dinner at the famous Peter Luger’s Steakhouse (Great Neck location, not Brooklyn.)
 Then my husband had fun introducing our daughter to the Lemon Ice King of Corona Queens and the tradition of Saturday night bocce ball in the park.
 The next morning we took a nice walk through the Flatiron district, spending some time in Madison Square Park before walking over to Eataly on 5th and 23rd.
 If you are a foodie and you haven’t been to Eataly, it is completely worth the trip.
 Eataly is a market, owned in part by Mario Batali, which offers different areas to purchase fresh and prepared foods, such as pasta, cheese, seafood, meats, fruits and vegetables, and sweets — as well as places to eat.
 Looking at all that food worked up our appetites just in time to head over to Tom Colicchio’s craftbar on Broadway for a family brunch (what, no bloody mary’s before noon on Sundays — when did that happen??)
 A little shopping and exploring and all too soon it is time to head home.
 Weekends are way too short, let’s see what we can pack in next time.
 If you are planning a trip to NYC, you should check out this 3 day NYC itinerary.
 PIN THIS FOR LATER Find this useful?
 Share it!
 Pin Share Tweet Flipboard WhatsApp Email Written by We3Travel and was last updated on April 17, 2020.
-Read more about United States, Family Trips, Travel Types, New York Related Posts Gliding Through the Sky in the Soaring Capital of America Not-to-be-Missed Stops on a New York to Boston Road Trip Planning a Girls Weekend Getaway Near NYC 3 Comments on “Weekend in NYC with Kids” Leave a Reply Cancel replyYour email address will not be published.
+Read more about United States, Family Trips, Destinations, Travel Types, New York Related Posts Gliding Through the Sky in the Soaring Capital of America Not-to-be-Missed Stops on a New York to Boston Road Trip Planning a Girls Weekend Getaway Near NYC 3 Comments on “Weekend in NYC with Kids” Leave a Reply Cancel replyYour email address will not be published.
 Required fields are marked * Name * Email * This site uses Akismet to reduce spam.
 Learn how your comment data is processed. […] the city she hadn’t experienced before…Lower Manhattan.
 (See previous posts for when we explored uptown or visited at […] Reply […] Manhattan, check out the Downtown Alliance website.
 You can also check out our posts about other weekends in NYC and Christmas in […] Reply […] before you go.
 If you need some suggestions on what to do, check out our NYC posts here, here and here (or for Christmas in NYC […] Reply Get your free Family Vacation Planning Kit Sign up for our newsletter and receive a Family Vacation Planning Kit!
 We3Travel.com will use the information you provide on this form to send you newsletters.
 You can unsubscribe at any time by clicking the link in the footer of any email you receive from us, or by contacting email@example.com.
 By clicking below, you agree that we may process your information in accordance with these terms.